tttianhao/CLEAN/README.md

 ```

   The input FASTA file should be present in the data/inputs directory.
 We have provided 2 input sample files already in the codebase - price.fasta and init.fasta.
 We have also included pretrained weights for 70% and 100% splits, along with pre-evaluated embeddings for each EC cluster centers for fastest inference.
-Download, unzip [these files](https://drive.google.com/file/d/1gsxjSf2CtXzgW1XsennTr-TcvSoTSDtk/view?usp=sharing) and move the contains to `data/pretrained`.
+Download, unzip [these files](https://drive.google.com/file/d/1kwYd4VtzYuMvJMWXy6Vks91DSUAOcKpZ/view?usp=sharing) and move the contains to `data/pretrained`.

+  Due to frequent requests, we are also releasing the train/test sets (5 folds for each of the split10/30/50/70/100) used in the paper.
+Please download from the [following link](https://drive.google.com/file/d/1MzYQ--CRK253eAKOmZrD1nzF-mXHfXtq/view?usp=sharing).
+As described in Supplementary Text 1.
+ML model development and evaluation, we are reporting results averaged across 5 folds, we didn't create additional validation sets, and interested users can create the validation sets following a similar procedure for creating train/test sets.
+Note that these cross-validation splits are from when developing CLEAN, and are not completely equal to the full split10/30/50/70/100 released in the repo.

 ```